 One of the darkest aspects of Harry Potter is the proliferation of love potions.
 These potions are not only easy to manufacture but also perfectly legal, sold in joke shops such as the one run by the Weasley twins.
 Although they are portrayed as fun, wacky concoctions, they are insanely powerful and effectively act as the ultimate date rape drug.

 Love potions are so strong, then, that rapists can use them to force their victims to raise children with them.
-That's basically the plot of The Room, but way more messed up because the victim has to act like they enjoy it.
-Yet the wizards and witches in Harry Potter treat and regulate love potions like we would fake dog vomit.
+That's basically the plot of Room, but way more messed up because the victim has to act like they enjoy it.
+Yet the wizards and witches in Harry Potter treat and regulate love potions like we would fake dog vomit.7,5531,719Is this disturbing?

 A brief glance at the Harry Potter universe is enough to show just how racist and discriminatory most magical people are.
 The vast majority of witches and wizards look down upon other (totally sentient) magical creatures, and there is a strong belief in the idea of pure-blooded families being superior.

 Unfortunately, they don’t make use of any of the magical items, spells, or potions that could help them to definitively get to the truth, instead relying on less credible evidence.
-While the truth serum veritaserum isn’t totally foolproof, it would almost certainly lead to fewer people being found guilty of crimes they didn’t commit and assist in finding the real culprits, yet it is never used by the court.
-They also rarely look in to people's memories, which seems weird for a society that keeps constant tabs on all of its citizens.
-The Wizengamot, therefore, is clearly a kangaroo court designed to keep the powerful in power.
+While the truth serum veritaserum isn’t totally foolproof, it would almost certainly lead to fewer people being found guilty of acts they didn’t commit and assist in finding the real culprits, yet it is never used by the court.
+They also rarely look into people's memories, which seems weird for a society that keeps constant tabs on all of its citizens.
+The Wizengamot, therefore, is clearly a kangaroo court designed to keep the powerful in power.4,8331,451Is this disturbing?

 Out of everyone alive on the planet in the Harry Potter universe, magic users are the only people who know for a fact that there is an afterlife.
 They have definitive proof all around them, in the form of ghosts and the existence of souls.
 Remember, souls are what Dementors eat and there is magic (the manufacture of Horcruxes, for instance) specifically designed around the manipulation of souls.

 There's no class at Hogwarts on the nature of souls, even though they are arguably the most important part of a magic person's existence.
-Worst of all, most people think it's perfectly acceptable to destroy a person’s soul with a Dementor, knowing they are depriving them of everlasting life after death.
-The American penal system is harsh, but the criminal justice dished out in Harry Potter is downright Draconian.
+Worst of all, most people think it's perfectly acceptable to destroy a person’s soul with a Dementor, knowing they are depriving them of everlasting life.
+The American penal system is harsh, but the justice dished out in Harry Potter is downright Draconian.4,0291,628Is this disturbing?